Experiencing fraud is an inevitable aspect for businesses operating online, particularly when exploring how online frauds work.

 Ease of access to stolen credit cards

 Step 1: The initiation of online fraud – credit card numbers are stolen, either via large criminal syndicates or solitary hackers.

 Online criminal organizations or lone hackers will attack companies and organizations, regardless of size, to obtain access to any type of personal and/or financial information.
-When said information is acquired, it’s often packaged to immediately be sold on a black market.
-The more information available on a cardholder, in addition to the card number, the higher the price they can fetch.
+When the information is acquired, it’s often packaged to immediately be sold on a black market.
+The more information available on a cardholder, in addition to the card number, the higher the price the information fetches.
 (Cards sold with information such as billing and delivery address, email and phone numbers are sold at a premium.)

-Step 2: The personal and financial information stolen is sold to a 3rd party, and usually not used by the initial thief themselves.
+Step 2: The personal and financial information stolen is sold to a 3rd party, and usually not used by the initial thieves.

 More often than not, the organizations and individuals who steal personal and financial information are not the same individuals and organizations who use that information.
 The larger the hack, the less likely that the party responsible for the theft of data will use it to commit fraud.
 In the aftermath of the Target and Home Depot hacks, law enforcement noticed a significant uptick in the black markets of personal information being sold.

 As mentioned above, online thieves looking to commit fraud are able to buy stolen cards and personal information in mass quantities on the black markets.
 (U.S. credit card information can sell for as little as $5.)
 Take the massive 2019 Capital One data breach, one of the increasingly common mega-thefts of personally identifiable information.
 The records of more than 100 million customer and prospective customers were accessed.
-Often selling in bulk, those who collect and then sell the personal and financial can make a hefty amount selling the information online.
+Often selling in bulk, those who collect and then sell the personal and financial information can make huge sums.

-Step 3: Once in possession of stolen credit card information, a fraudster tests and then exhausts the credit card, showcasing a practical example of how online fraud takes place.
+Step 3: Execution of the fraud – once in possession of stolen credit card information, a fraudster tests and then exhausts the credit card, showcasing a practical example of how online fraud takes place.

 Now that a fraudster is in possession of credit card information, either from buying it from a black market or by stealing information themselves, the first step is to separate the active cards from the inactive cards.